13 Jul 5 Reasons Why Your Iliotibial Band Syndrome Is Not Improving

 Replace old running shows that are worn out and use additional cushion if possible.

 Additional cushioning (insoles) can be of great value to smooth possible foot deviations.
-You can check these Sof Sole Insoles.

 4 – You are putting too much too fast